Diet and worst foods that can trigger dizziness or vertigo

-What to eat and not to eat if you suffer from dizziness
+Foods to eat and to avoid when you have vertigo or dizziness

 Have you ever stood up too quickly and felt a little unsteady on your feet?
 Most of the time, this dizzy feeling ends quickly and doesn’t return.
 However, if that unsteadiness occurs often and without reason, there may be something else at play.
 Vertigo is a condition that affects the vestibular system, causing people to feel off-balance and as if the world is spinning around them.
 This common condition affects about one in 15 adults at least once in their lifetime.